 I stumbled upon this article in which a financial analyst says that college is not worth it because in our economy even a bachelor’s degree doesn’t guarantee a job.
 He claims “undergraduate education is primarily a four year vacation interrupted by periodic bouts of cramming or Google plagiarizing.”
 I have all sorts of problems with this.

 •How to land your dream internship •5 Ways you can graduate college without debt •What to do when your 'hometown' doesn't feel like home •5 benefits to getting your Master's degree online •Can't find a job on land?
-What about out on sea? •How to build good credit history •Why running is a great workout for students
+What about out on sea? •How to build good credit history •Why running is a great workout for student

 I'll be upfront.
 I've only done the friends with benefits thing once, and it sucked.
 I'm a serious commitment kind of girl.
 If I'm going to date someone, I want it to lead somewhere.
 That said, I understand that not everyone feels the same way, and sometimes you just want a consistent hookup who will treat you like a human being.